 Here's the deal: U.S. immigration law (which is federal, meaning it's followed throughout the country), does not say anywhere that an undocumented immigrant is barred from owning a business.
 The law makes being in the U.S. without permission unlawful by itself, of course; this act is punishable by deportation and various bars on return to the U.S. after removal or other departure.

-The law also makes it illegal for someone to employ an undocumented worker.
-This comes from the Immigration Reform and Control Act, or IRCA (found at 8 U.S. Code Section 1324a.)
+The United States doesn't exactly open the door to entrepreneurs who are here illegally.
+And, relatedly, U.S. law makes it illegal for someone to employ an undocumented worker.
+This comes from the Immigration Reform and Control Act, or IRCA (found at 8 U.S. Code § 1324a.)
 Businesses that hire undocumented workers may be sanctioned with fines, asset forfeitures, and in instances of repeated violations, criminal arrest.

-The bottom line is that no lawyer can confidently tell you that it is illegal to start a business if you are an undocumented person in the U.S. – and by the same token, no lawyer can advise you to go ahead and do so.
+The bottom line is that no lawyer can confidently tell you that it is illegal to start a business if you are an undocumented person in the U.S.; and by the same token, no lawyer can advise you to go ahead and do so.
 (That shouldn't stop you from consulting a lawyer to find out the latest word on this matter, however, and whether you might have other options to regularize your immigration status.)

 Whatever you do, make sure to abide by other U.S. laws governing small businesses, such as those regarding permits, health codes, labor laws, and so forth.
-See the “Small Business” section of Nolo’s website for more information.
+See these articles on Small Business for more information.